-In the present document I present in more detail the design of the moderators, the MCNP model, and show the expected performance for all the ESS beam ports.
+In the present document I discuss in more detail the design of the moderators, the MCNP model, and show the expected performance for all the ESS beam ports.

-The ESS beam extraction layout (shown in Fig. 1 and Fig. 2) contains 42 beam ports, arranged in two sectors covering an angle of $2 \times 120^{\circ}$, all pointing to the center of the monolith where the thermal and cold moderators are placed.
+The ESS beam extraction layout (shown in Fig. 1 and Fig. 2) contains 42 beam ports, arranged in two sectors covering a total angle of $2 \times 120^{\circ}$, pointing to the center of the monolith where the thermal and cold moderators are placed (more precisely, they point to the focal points, as discussed below).
 Two moderator systems were designed, one placed above, one below the target, with similar design, the main difference being the height of the moderators (3 cm for the top, 6 cm for the bottom).
 This report describes the top moderator only.
-The required minimum viewed surface area for neutron extraction is of 3 (height)×6 (width) cm2 for both thermal and cold top moderators.
-The thermal and cold moderators are distinct moderators containing different materials (light water and 20 K parahydrogen, respectively).
-Moderators should be placed above the hot spot of neutron production, which is an area of approximately $15 \times 20 \text{ cm}^2$ (see Fig. 3) where most of the evaporation neutrons are emitted from the target in the spallation process.
+The required minimum viewed surface area for neutron extraction at the moderator is of 3 (height)×6 (width) cm2 for both thermal and cold top moderators.
+The thermal and cold moderators are distinct units containing different materials (light water and 20 K parahydrogen, respectively).
+Moderators should be placed above the hot spot of neutron production, which is an area of approximately 15×20 cm2 (see Fig. 3) where most of the evaporation neutrons are emitted from the target in the spallation process.
 The moderator closer to the hot spot will be the brighest, and ideally both thermal or cold moderators should be placed on it.